 Your credit score is a three-digit numerical summary of an individual’s creditworthiness.
 The higher your score, the better your chances of procuring a loan.
 Generally, a score of 750 and above is considered good for most credit products.

-One of the key factors affecting your credit score is the age of your loan and credit card accounts.
+One of the key factors affecting your credit score is your credit age.
 When your loans and credit cards are active for a long time, the lenders can judge if you can pay the loan EMIs in a timely manner.

 When you pay the EMIs without fail every month for a long period of time, it improves your overall creditworthiness.
 Hence, it also improves your credit score as credit bureaus believe in your reliability as a borrower.

-If you pay off the loan right after paying a few EMIs, the average age of your total active loan and credit card accounts decreases.
+If you pay off the loan right after paying a few EMIs, the average age of your total active loan decreases.
 It may negatively impact your credit score in the process.

 Here are some things to consider before opting for personal loan foreclosure -